jbumbe/EdgewarePlusPlus/README.md

 Previous config files might not work at all with this version, if you are planning on switching over, make sure you write down your settings! (or go into your config file and manually update it, if you're so inclined)

+## New Features In Edgeware++:

+•*Toggle that switches from antialiasing to lanczos, if Edgeware wasn't displaying popups for you this will fix that! (probably)*

+•*Toggle to enable/disable desktop icon generation*

+•*Ability to cap audio/video popups if so desired, audio was previously limited to 1 and videos were uncapped*

+•*Subliminals now have a % chance slider, and can also be capped*

+•*Can now change startup graphic and icon per pack, defaults are used if not included*

+•*Added feature to ask you to confirm before saving if there are any settings enabled that could be "potentially dangerous", for those of you like me who initially wondered if edgeware would fuck up their computer*

+•*Hover tooltips everywhere to help new users get a grasp on things without having to weed through documentation*

+•*Edgeware installation now actually readable and gives info on first steps*

+•*Toggle that allows you to close a popup by clicking anywhere on it*

+•*Import/Export buttons are now in full view at all times at the bottom of the window*

+•*Brand shiny new "Pack Info" tab that gives stats and information on the currently loaded pack*

 ## Planned Additions:

 •*Dark Mode*